- Share this article on Facebook

 “We’ve firmly established ourselves as the No. 5 network,” Shagrin said.

-Nielsen Media Research is owned by the Nielsen Co., parent company of The Hollywood Reporter.
+Nielsen Media Research and The Hollywood Reporter are owned by the Nielsen Co.